JoJoJet/bevy-trait-query/README.md

 #[derive(Component)]
 struct Monster;

-impl Tooltip for Player {
-    // ...
-}

-// impl for Villager, Monster, etc.
+// Trait implementations omitted for brevity...

-struct MyPlugin;
+// Adds the logic for this game. struct MyPlugin;

 impl Plugin for MyPlugin {